drlinux/machinator/README.md

 ##How to install?

-This script assumes that you've already docker.io installed on your host.
-If you've already intalled, than:
+This script assumes that you've already [docker.io](http://docker.io) installed on your host.
+If you've already installed, than:

 $ cd reverse-proxy/ && sudo ./build.sh